j4w8n/supakit/README.md

 const { data, error } = await supabaseServerClient.from('table').select('column')
 ```

-> Supabase user info will be available in `locals.session.user` on the server-side.
+> Supabase user info will be available in `locals.session.user` on the server-side, and `$page.data.session` on the client-side.

 ## Client-side Modules

-### clients
+### client

-> You need to use this module if you intend to use the `state`, `cookies`, or `client` modules.

-Essentially, you "use" this module by importing Supakit's two Supabase clients in your code.
-See examples further below.
+Essentially, you "use" this module by importing Supakit's Supabase client in your code.
+See example further below.

-Sets up the Supabase clients and exports them.
+Sets up the Supabase client-side client.
 The Supabase URL and ANON KEY are pulled from SvelteKit's `$env/dynamic/public`.

-- `supabaseClient` for client-side supabase work.
-- `supabaseServerClient` for server-side supabase work.
-- `initSupabaseServerClient()`, which takes in a Supabase access_token to authorize the server client.
-This function is automatically invoked in the Supakit server `client` module; but available for you to use in custom code if desired.

-Usage examples:
+Usage example:

 ```html
 <!-- +page.svelte -->